Best running shoes for flat feet

 Supportive neutral shoes

 Supportive running shoes from the neutral category are also worth considering.
-Many models blend cushioning and support, and are safe choices for most runners regardless of their gait pattern.
+Many models blend cushioning and support, and are safe choices for most runners regardless of their gait orientation.

-The medium-soft ride (and that includes the snappy Zoom Air forefoot) makes the Structure 24 very versatile – be it everyday training, slightly higher-paced runs, or even high-mileage outings.
+The medium-soft ride (and that includes the snappy Zoom Air forefoot) makes the Structure 25 versatile – be it everyday training, slightly higher-paced runs, or even high-mileage outings.

-The foot is securely held in place by a sleeved upper that’s generously quilted.
+The foot is securely held in place by a sleeved upper with padded interiors.

 Do you own any of these shoes?
 Improve this review by sharing your insights – submit a review here.